 Topics that are the focus of her teaching include: transatlantic and European modernism, contemporary literature; the novel; the foundations of Analytic philosophy; Continental philosophy; faith and secularity; modern and postmodern difficulty; autobiography and confession; experimental fiction; critical theory, and film studies.

-Karen's recent courses include a seminars "Transatlantic Modernism", "20th c Paradoxes of the Secular-Sacred," "Kafka, Coetzee and the Difficulty of Reality," "The Moment in Modernism," "Modernism's Global Afterlife" and "The Booker Prize: Aesthetics, Commerce and Canon-Making."
-This spring at Tulane she will be teaching a capstone seminar on "Virginia Woolf and Modernism," and a lecture course on 19th and 20th-century British Literature.
+Karen's recent courses include a seminars "Transatlantic Modernism", "20th c Paradoxes of the Secular-Sacred," "Kafka, Coetzee and the Difficulty of Reality," "The Moment in Modernism," "From Weimar to Film Noir," "Modernism's Global Afterlife," "Literature of Fall and Redemption" and "The Booker Prize: Aesthetics, Commerce and Canon-Making."
+She is currently teaching a seminar on Virginia Woolf and modernism, and a lecture course on 19th and 20th-century British and Irish Literature.